5 Data pre processing

 - a flow value distribution diagram

-All graphic and data filtering parameters can be modified using the left (geography and semiology) and right (statistical filtering) panels.
+All graphic and data filtering parameters can be modified using the left (geography and graphical semiology) and right (statistical filtering) panels.